 - Methylene glycol

-Ask your salon professional.
+- Ask your salon professional.
+Ask your salon professionals if they know whether a product contains formaldehyde-related ingredients.
+If they are unsure if formaldehyde is present, you may not want to use the product, especially if you have had a reaction in the past.
 Products that are marketed only to salon professionals may not have a list of ingredients, because the Fair Packaging and Labeling Act applies only to products marketed on a retail basis to consumers.
-Professional use products, however, are required to have directions for safe use and any necessary warning statements, and OSHA requires them to have an SDS (also called an MSDS).
-You can ask salon professionals if they know whether a product contains formaldehyde-related ingredients or other ingredients you may wish to avoid.
+Professional use products, however, are required to have directions for safe use and any necessary warning statements.
+In addition, the Occupational Safety and Health Administration (OSHA) requires products with hazardous chemicals to have a Safety Data Sheet (SDS), (also called a Material Safety Data Sheet) which lists the hazards associated with those products.

-1) Reporting by phone to the Consumer Complaint Coordinator at your nearest FDA district office.
-Phone numbers are posted on FDA's Web page, Consumer Complaint Coordinators.
+- Report by phone to the Consumer Complaint Coordinator at your nearest FDA district office.
+Phone numbers are posted on the FDA's Web page, Consumer Complaint Coordinators.

 Where to Learn More